Lilian-Boccia/Lilian-Boccia/README.md

 **👩‍💻 About Me**
 - Professional Background:
-I have worked at leading companies like Nubank and Mercado Libre, developing data pipelines, creating scalable infrastructures, and enabling business strategies with data.
+I have worked at leading companies like Willbank, Nubank, Mercado Libre and Magazine Luiza developing data pipelines, creating scalable infrastructures, and enabling business strategies with data.
 I am passionate about designing solutions that simplify complex data challenges and have impacted areas like risk management, customer experience, and operational efficiency​.

 - Educator & Mentor:
 I’ve trained over 1,200 professionals in data literacy and storytelling, helping them harness the power of data for better decision-making.